maestrano/impac-angular/DEVELOPER.md

     // engine called in Impac!
 API
     path: 'accounts/balance',

     // optional - name of the template to use for your widget.
 In this case, 'accounts-balance.tmpl.html' will be used.
-If no metadata['template'] is defined, the path is used to determine the template name
+    // If no metadata['template'] is defined, the path is used to determine the template name.
     metadata: {
       template: 'accounts/balance'
     },